BaWoolfolk22/BaWoolfolk22/README.md

-👋 Hello, I’m @BaWoolfolk22
+👋 Hello, I’m Bianca Woolfolk and a junior Web Developer.
-👀 I’m interested in Frontend web development and design!
+I have a background in Interior Design and currently transitioning to Front End Web development.
-🌱 I’m currently learning Advanced CSS
+I'm currently learning Javascript!

+👀
+🌱